puppetlabs/puppetlabs-apache/README.md

 ##### `loadfile_name`

-Sets the file name for the module loadfile.
+Sets the filename for the module loadfile.
 Should be in the format \*.load.
 This can be used to set the module load order.

 ##### `log_level`